javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 2. If a website wants to set tracking cookies for everyone.

-    To do so legally, a website shows a modal "splash screen" for newcomers, and requires them to agree to the cookies.
+    To do so legally, a website shows a modal "splash screen" for newcomers and requires them to agree to the cookies.
 Then the website can set them and let people see the content.
 That can be disturbing for new visitors though.
 No one likes to see such "must-click" modal splash screens instead of the content.
 But GDPR requires an explicit agreement.

 GDPR is not only about cookies, it's about other privacy-related issues too, but that's too much beyond our scope.